Skip to main content

 Types of alternative payment methods

-Cash-based payments (electronic cash or e-cash): When checking out online, customers choose a cash-based payment method and generate a barcode or unique reference number to identify their payment.
+• Cash-based payments (electronic cash or e-cash): When checking out online, customers choose a cash-based payment method and generate a barcode or unique acquirer reference numbers (ARNs) to identify their payment.
 The customer takes this printed out or on the screen of their mobile device to a participating retail location to pay in cash.
 Once payment is confirmed, the merchant ships the goods or credits the customer’s account in the case of a service.
-Examples of e-cash methods include Boleto, Oxxo and Fawry.
+Examples of e-cash methods include Boleto, Oxxo and Fawry

-Direct Debit: Direct debit payments are commonly used for recurring payments.
-Consumers consent to giving a merchant the ability to pull funds directly from their bank account for an agreed service.
+• Direct Debit: Direct debit payments are commonly used for recurring payments.
+Consumers consent to give a merchant the ability to pull funds directly from their bank account for an agreed service.
 Consumers will get advance warning from the merchant that the transaction will happen.
-Examples of direct debit payments include SEPA Direct Debit, ACH and BACS.
+Examples of direct debit payments include SEPA Direct Debit, ACH, and BACS

-Electronic wallets (e-wallets): E-wallets are a digital way to store funds.
+• Electronic wallets (e-wallets): E-wallets are a digital way to store funds.
 Customers load their e-wallets with funds via bank transfer, card or cash and use them to make payments online, offline, as well as person-to-person and cross-border in some cases.
-Examples of e-cash methods include PayPal and Alipay.
+Examples of e-wallet methods include PayPal and Alipay

-Pass-through wallets: Pass-through wallets are a digital way to store payment cards.
+• Digital wallets: Digital wallets are a way to store payment cards.
 They generate tokenized card numbers for each transaction.
 Many consumers consider these a secure, convenient way to shop online, in-app or in-store without revealing or typing out card details each time.
-Apple Pay and Google Pay are examples of pass-through wallets.
+Apple Pay and Google Pay are examples of pass-through digital wallets

-Buy-now-pay-later (BNPL): BNPL later allows customers to either pay the whole amount later or spread an item’s cost over several installments.
-Purchases are mostly funded via a bank account, debit or credit card.
-Klarna, Affirm and Afterpay are a few examples of this service.
+• Buy now, pay later (BNPL): BNPL allows customers to either pay the whole amount later or spread an item’s cost over several installments.
+Purchases are mostly funded via a bank account, debit, or credit card.
+Klarna, Affirm, and Afterpay are a few examples of this service.

 There is no single, global way to pay.
 Every country has unique banking rails, payment methods, regulations, requirements and licensing.
 Payment habits also develop over time and are often formed by various cultural, political or economic and technological factors.